k0shk0sh/cloen/README.md

 `git clone` wrapper.
 Clones a repository, cds into it, and opens it in `$EDITOR`|`$GUI_EDITOR`.

-Set GITHUB_USERNAME environment variable in your .bashrc, .zshrc or equivalent.
+Set `GITHUB_USERNAME` environment variable in your .bashrc, .zshrc or equivalent.
-Example, `export GITHUB_USERNAME="username"`
+Example, `export GITHUB_USERNAME="username"`.

 ![](https://i.imgur.com/1EPYZF2.gif)